librato/api-docs/source/includes/_alerts.md

 -------------- | ----------
 id | Each alert has a unique numeric ID. name | A unique name used to identify the alert.
 Must be 255 or fewer characters, and may only consist of `A-Za-z0-9.:-`.
-Dotted decimal notation (e.g. `production.web.frontend.responsetime`) is recommended. version | Identifies the alert as v1 or v2.
-For v2 alerts this must be submitted as '2'. conditions | An array of conditions hashes (properties described in the [overview](#alerts)).
+Dotted decimal notation (e.g. `production.web.frontend.responsetime`) is recommended. version | Optional.
+Identifies the alert as v1 or v2.
+Defaults to '2'.
+For v1 alerts (deprecated) this must be submitted as '1'. conditions | An array of conditions hashes (properties described in the [overview](#alerts)).
 NOTE: conditions are required for PUT operations. services | An array of [services](#services) to notify for this alert (sent as list of IDs). attributes | A key-value hash of metadata for the alert (described in alert attributes).